shepkeira/Chatbot/README.md

 Sockets are utilized to allow two instances of the agent to talk.
 A Server and two Clients are run in order to facilitate having one instance of the bot initiate conversation.

 ## Motivation:
-The application was created as part of COSC 310 Assignment Two.
+The application was created as part of COSC 310 Assignment Two, with additional features for the Project (such as creating a GUI, having additional topics, handling spelling, and communication via sockets).
 It will only be maintained during the duration of this course assignment completion.
 It is not intended for real world existence.

 ## Build Status:
- In development.
-Python code is currently being refactored.
-The bot does respond to basic input, but needs to be refined and made more robust.
-Dialogflow is in need of more thorough training.
+ Complete.
+Python code has been refactored.
+The bot responds to basic input, and has been refined since assignment two to be  more robust.
+The Dialogflow agent has also been trainined.

  ## Tech Framework(s) Used:
  - Dialogflow (backend was originally in Java, but had to switch to python for integration)